-In 2021, we closely watched the changes in external environment and market conditions, actively took a combination of measures such as limit management and hedging of risks to improve the matching degree of the Group's foreign exchange assets and liabilities, and strengthened capital fund preservation management of overseas institutions.
-The currency risk was controllable in general.
+In 2022, we positively responded to external environment changes and market fluctuations.
+By adhering to the currency risk neutrality principle, we comprehensively took measures such as limit management and hedging, actively adjusted the size of foreign exchange exposure and currency structure, improved the matching degree of our asset and liability currencies, and strengthened capital fund preservation management of overseas institutions.
+In general, the currency risk was controlled within a reasonable range.